 - Damaging your gut health

-Now that you know why processed hummus is terrible for you, what about traditional hummus?
-Is that safe to eat on keto?
+Now that you know why processed hummus is bad for your health, you’re probably wondering about traditional hummus made with fresh, whole ingredients.
+Is that safe to eat on the keto diet?

-Unprocessed hummus may have beneficial micronutrients, but it’s still a high carb food made with legumes — which we recommend you avoid on keto.
+Unprocessed hummus may have beneficial micronutrients, but it’s still a high-carb food made with legumes.
+For this reason, it should be avoided on a keto diet.

 - 8.5 grams of healthy fats